James-Tipping/chess-app/README.md

 ## Rendering in other frameworks

 As web components are framework agnostic, they are able to be used in most frameworks.
 Follow your framework's documentation for how to render web components.

+## Attributions

+I would like to thank the authors of several articles and pieces of software, namely:

+- All contributors to the Lit components project for their efforts in producing the Lit library.
+- Jeff Hlywa for his work on the `chess.js` library, without which this project would have been significantly more difficult.
+- Zhang Zeyu, for an excellent article on how he approached this problem.
+The piece square tables and evaluation function are taken from his work.
+- Thomas Dybdahl Ahle, from whom Zhang Zeyu adapted the piece square tables.

+Their respective licences, GitHub repos, and contact details, where appropriate, are given in the `LICENSE.thirdparty` file.